Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 31 Juli 2025 21.33.29 UTC
+- WIB: Kamis, 31 Juli 2025 22.33.16 UTC
-- WITA: Kamis, 31 Juli 2025 22.33.29 UTC
+- WITA: Kamis, 31 Juli 2025 23.33.16 UTC
-- WIT: Kamis, 31 Juli 2025 23.33.29 UTC
+- WIT: Jumat, 1 Agustus 2025 00.33.16 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: attitude
+Kategori: success